I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONAn integrated system providing magnetic resonance imaging (MRI)-guided focused ultrasound (MRgFUS) treatment is proposed as a noninvasive therapy for uterine fibroids and for pain palliation of bone metastases.
-MRgFUS is also being investigated for the treatment of other benign and malignant tumors.
+DESCRIPTIONAn integrated system providing magnetic resonance-guided focused ultrasound (MRgFUS) treatment is proposed as a noninvasive therapy for uterine fibroids and for pain palliation of bone metastases.
+MRgFUS is also being investigated as a treatment of other benign and malignant tumors.

-For treating pain associated with bone metastases, the aim of MRgFUS treatment is to destroy nerves in the bone surface surrounding the tumor.
+For treating pain associated with bone metastases, the other FDA approved indication, the aim of MRgFUS treatment is to destroy nerves in the bone surface surrounding the tumor.
 Metastatic bone disease is one of the most common causes of cancer pain.
-Existing treatments include conservative measures (e.g., massage, exercise), pharmacologic agents (e.g., analgesics, bisphosphonates, corticosteroids) and radiotherapy, especially conventional external beam radiotherapy (EBRT) for tumors that do not involve the nervous system.
+Existing treatments include conservative measures (e.g., massage, exercise), pharmacologic agents (e.g., analgesics, bisphosphonates, corticosteroids).
+For patients who fail the above treatments, standard care is use of external beam radiotherapy.
+However, a substantial proportion of patients have residual pain after radiotherapy, and there is a need for alternative treatments for these patients.
+(One option, radiofrequency ablation, is addressed in related medical policy Radiofrequency Ablation of Miscellaneous Solid Tumors Excluding Liver Tumors).

 MRgFUS is also being investigated for treatment of other tumors, including breast, prostate, and brain tumors.

-POLICYMagnetic resonance imaging (MRI)-guided high-intensity ultrasound ablation is considered investigational.
+Magnetic resonance‒guided high-intensity ultrasound ablation is considered investigational in all other situations.
 This includes, but is not limited to, its use in the following situations:

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.